-On the MC68HC912DG128, the register space window consists of a 4-byte register block.
-One of four pages is viewed through this window for each of the 32K flash module register blocks of MC68HC912DG128.
+The register space window consists of a 4-byte register block.
+One of four pages is viewed through this window for each of the 32K flash module register blocks of MC68HC912DT128A.

 The test mode program page window consists of 32K Flash EEPROM bytes.
 One of the four 32K byte arrays is viewed through this window for a total 128K accessible Flash EEPROM bytes.
 This window is only available in special mode for test purposes and replaces the user's program page window.